Pest control hub

 - Layer the pieces in a 20-litre bucket with a handful or two of non-iodised agricultural salt per rabbit.

-- Mix, cover and leave in a cool place for 24 hours.
+- Stir, cover and leave in a cool place for 24 hours.

-- Mix again then drain off the liquid.
+- After 24 hours, stir again then drain off the liquid.

 - Bag the pieces in plastic bags and freeze.
 The pieces of bait should freeze free-flow and be ready to use, as you need them.
 Excess bait left after a day's trapping can be re-frozen.

-- Put the bait on a peg above the ground in your traps to help it last and to aid scent dispersal.
+- Put the bait on top of two or three nails inside your traps to help it last and to aid scent dispersal.
 The bait should last around three weeks depending on the weather and the shade on your trap site.